sympower/dt-data-load-tool/docs/website/docs/general-usage/full-loading.md

 ## Choosing the correct replace strategy for your full load

-dlt implements three different strategies for doing a full load on your table: `truncate-and-insert`, `insert-from-staging`, and `staging-optimized`.
+data_load_tool implements three different strategies for doing a full load on your table: `truncate-and-insert`, `insert-from-staging`, and `staging-optimized`.
 The exact behavior of these strategies can also vary between the available destinations.

 You can select a strategy with a setting in your `config.toml` file.
-If you do not select a strategy, dlt will default to `truncate-and-insert`.
+If you do not select a strategy, data_load_tool will default to `truncate-and-insert`.

 ```toml
 [destination]